Ethnic groups in the Philippines: Origins

 The first Austronesians reached the Philippines at around 2200 BC, settling the Batanes Islands and northern Luzon.
 From there, they rapidly spread downwards to the rest of the islands of the Philippines and Southeast Asia, as well as voyaging further east to reach the Northern Mariana Islands by around 1500 BC.
-They assimilated the older Negrito groups which arrived during the Paleolithic, resulting in the modern Filipino ethnic groups which all display various ratios of genetic admixture between Austronesian and Negrito groups.
+They assimilated the older Negrito groups which arrived during the Paleolithic, resulting in the modern Filipino ethnic groups, which all display various ratios of genetic admixture between Austronesian and Negrito groups.
 By the 14th century, the Malayo-Polynesian ethnolinguistic groups had dominated and displaced the Negrito population in most areas.
-Traders from southern China, Japan, India and Arabia, also contributed to the ethnic, and cultural development of the islands.
+Traders from southern China, Japan, India, and Arabia also contributed to the ethnic and cultural development of the islands.
 Papuan ancestry was also detected among the ethnic Blaan and Sangir people of Mindanao, suggesting that there was westward expansion of peoples from Papua New Guinea into the Philippines.
 The integration of Southeast Asia into Indian Ocean trading networks around 2,000 years ago also shows some impact, with South Asian genetic signals present within some Sama-Bajau communities.

-By the 16th century, Spanish colonization brought new groups of people to the Philippines mainly Spaniards and Mexicans.
-Many settled in the Philippines, and intermarried with the indigenous population.
-This gave rise to the Filipino mestizo or individuals of mixed Austronesian and Hispanic descent.
-There was migration of a military nature from Latin-America (Mexico and Peru) to the Philippines, composed of varying races (Amerindian, Mestizo and Criollo) as described by Stephanie J. Mawson in her book "Convicts or Conquistadores?
+By the 16th century, Spanish colonization brought new groups of people to the Philippines mainly Spaniards and Indigenous Mexicans.
+Many settled in the Philippines and intermarried with the indigenous population.
+This gave rise to the Filipino mestizo or individuals of mixed Austronesian and White or Indigenous American descent.
+There was migration of a military nature from the Americas to the Philippines, originally planned to include only Spaniards and mestizos but progressively including most other groups during late 17th century.
+Recruitment followed general levies in New Spain cities mostly, but about 25% of the soldiers were common prisoners or illegal immigrants arrived from Spain forced to serve in Philippines as soldiers as described by Stephanie J. Mawson in her article "Convicts or Conquistadores?
 Spanish Soldiers in the Seventeenth-Century Pacific".
-Also, in her dissertation paper called, ‘Between Loyalty and Disobedience: The Limits of Spanish Domination in the Seventeenth Century Pacific’, she recorded an accumulated number of 15,600 soldier-settlers sent to the Philippines from Latin-America during the 1600s.
-In contrast, there were only 600 Spaniards who immigrated from Europe, in which timeframe, the total population of the Philippines was only about 667,612.
-Another 35,000 Mexican immigrants arrived in the 1700s and they were part of a Philippine population of 1.2 Million, forming about 2.91% of the population.
-Old Spanish censuses state that as much as 33.5% or one third of the population of the main island of Luzon had full or partial Hispanic or Latino (Mestizo and Native-American) descent.
+In that article as well as her dissertation paper called, 'Between Loyalty and Disobedience: The Limits of Spanish Domination in the Seventeenth Century Pacific', she recorded an accumulated number of 15,600 soldiers sent to the Philippines from the Americas during the 1600s, outnumbering civilians in 7 to 1.
+In contrast, civilian immigration was much lower, with just about 5,000 civilians departing Spain to Philippines from 1571 to 1799, about half that number during 1600s.
+Clerics composed more than half of the civilian legal migrant population during 1600s.
+Only about a couple hundred Spanish women migrated to Philippines until 19th century, almost all of them in the early period before 1630.
+The total population of the Philippines in the first Spanish census was about 667,612.

+Another 35,000 Mexican immigrants arrived in the 1700s and they were part of a Philippine population of only 1.5 million, forming about 2.3% of the population.